-Policy makers at the national level seem to have lacked an understanding of just how important the mining industry is to South Africa's economy - and just how widely its linkages into other sectors extend.
-The Gauteng legislature (and other provincial legislatures too) can now help to rectify this situation.
+The National Assembly, in adopting the Bill in November 2016, seems to have lacked an understanding of just how important the mining industry is to South Africa's economy - and just how widely its linkages into other sectors extend.
+The NCOP can now help to rectify this situation.